timhunt/moodle-availability_quizgradeitem/README.md

 ## To use ##

-1. Turn editing on in your course.
-1. Edit the activity or resource that you want to restrict.
+1. Go to the activity or resource that you want to restrict and choose the Settings tab.
 1. In the Restrict access section, select Add restriction....
-1. Choose Quiz grade.
+1. Choose Grade.
 1. Select the quiz to use for the condition.
-1. Select the section,
+1. Select the correct grade item.
 1. Configure the grade requirement.
 1. Save the activity settings.